ajanthanthurairatnam/ErmPower.FileReader/README.md

 The core business logic is preserved here.

 ErmPower.FileReader.Business
-Business rules are applied with the potential to extention.
+Business rules are applied with the potential to extension.
 Dependencies - ErmPower.FileReader.Data